habitat-sh/habitat/END_TO_END_TESTING.md

 ## Testing changes before they're built

 We currently don't have a good mechanism for building a set of packages off of a branch.
-The release pipeline can be used for this purpose, however there is always the risk of change causing an unindended release.
+The release pipeline can be used for this purpose, however there is always the risk of change causing an unintended release.
 Additionally, if you need to build against `core` origin packages that have not been promoted to stable, you won't be able to use the release pipeline.
 The below snippet will produce a set of packages and upload them to a named channel, allowing you to run the end-to-end tests against them locally.
 Substitute the builder channel containing unreleased